 Programs require up to 15 credit hours of additional coursework to reach a total of 51 pre-dissertation hours.
 Students should see program-specific requirements in the Bulletin.
 If a program requires a minor, it will consist of a minimum of 9 credit hours of coursework taken in an area of studies outside of the major.
 The minor must complement the major and have integrity in its own right.
 The committee member representing the minor field must approve the selection of courses in the minor area.
-9-hour Ed.D. minors are listed in the School of Education Bulletin.
-Any minor not listed with a 9-hour version in the School of Education Bulletin must be submitted as an individualized minor.
+9-hour Ed.D. minors are listed in the School of Education Bulletin Must be submitted as an individualized minor.
 Ed.D. minors not officially listed in the School of Education Bulletin will show as individualized on the transcript.